Pedestrian Accidents and Compensation

 Most Common Driver Errors

 - Distracted driving.
-Common examples are talking on a cell phone, texting, emailing eating, adjusting the radio, putting on make-up and even shaving.
+Common examples are talking on a cell phone, texting, emailing eating, adjusting the radio, putting on makeup and even shaving.

 - Going too fast.
 A driver can be going too fast even if traveling the speed limit if the road conditions, surrounding conditions or bad weather make the speed unsafe.

 - Turning without looking for people on the street or sidewalk.

 - Turning without signaling the intent to turn.